 The enterprise sales process requires that you be very targeted.
 You need to identify exactly who you’re going after.
 To do so, ask:

 Consider taking an Account Based Marketing (ABM) approach to reach specific companies and the decision-makers within an organization.
-Here is a great resource with tips and best practices to get you started with ABM.

 Ideal prospects for a complex sale are executive-level decision-makers who sit across different business functions.
 As we mentioned above, these execs have budget and insight — they’re the right people positioned to make a buying decision.
 The best way to identify decision makers is through market research and audience development.
 Both allow you to find your total addressable market and guarantee you are talking to a qualified audience of potential buyers.
 Start with these 5 Sales Tips for Engaging the C-suite to Create More Opportunities.